 This approach puts the buyer in a good position because each of the bidders doesn’t know what the others will bid, so each potential seller is motivated to put together the best offer they can.
 The buyer can then pick which one it likes best.

 But instead of bidding blind, what if you met ahead of time with the other two bidding companies and talked about what you were going to bid?
-You could, in fact, decide among the three of you which one of you will win this bid, agreeing to allow the others to win bids with other companies.
-In doing this, you will save a lot of money.
+You could, in fact, decide among the three of you which one of you will win this bid, agreeing to allow the others to win bids with other buying companies.
+In doing this, you will save a lot of money and hassle.

 The reason is that you don’t have to put forth your best offer—you just have to bid something that the buyer will take if it is the best of the three bids.
 You can arrange among the three bidders for the other two bidders to either not bid (which may arouse suspicion) or you could arrange for them to bid a much worse package, so your package looks the best.
 The three bidders can then rotate this arrangement for other requests for proposals.
 Or you offer each other subcontracts from the “winner.”